AustinKelsay/vibible/llm/context/CHAT.md

 # Chat Context

-High-level overview of how Vibible chat works.
+High-level overview of how Visibible chat works.
 Details may change.

 ## Overview